lorenzoferrante/Proto.js/README.md

 	x: '200px'
 ```

-Using the keyword <code>new<code>, the framework create a new layer with all the properties you declared.
+Using the keyword <code>new</code>, the framework create a new layer with all the properties you declared.
 Before declaring properties, you must have to name the layer.
 The layer's name is also its html <code>id</code>, so you will be able to access it later with transitions and animations.

 <!--![layers](https://cloud.githubusercontent.com/assets/1908782/6525190/d9ca43a2-c402-11e4-8a43-df73467d71a9.png)-->
 ![layers01](https://cloud.githubusercontent.com/assets/1908782/6525207/0c32e36c-c403-11e4-9616-d2dd00e290d0.png)